 Remaining a one-team player has grown increasingly difficult in this modern era of free agency, arbitration and industry movement toward younger talent.
-With that in mind, here are the 10 longest-tenured active players who have spent their entire Major League careers with just one team.
+So with that in mind, below is a list of the 10 longest-tenured active players who have spent their entire Major League careers with just one team.
 Players are listed in descending order of seniority, and we're only looking from a player’s MLB debut date onward -- regardless of whether they were traded before entering the Majors.

-3. Adam Wainwright, Cardinals
+1. Adam Wainwright, Cardinals

 Debut: Sept.
 11, 2005

 Wainwright takes over the top spot with the retirement of Yadier Molina, his longtime batterymate.
 Wainwright debuted for St. Louis just one year after Molina, and within 13 months he had thrown one of the franchise’s most famous pitches: the signature curveball that froze Mets slugger Carlos Beltrán and sealed the Cardinals' 2006 NL pennant.
 Wainwright morphed from a shutdown reliever to a workhorse ace, earning four top-three finishes in NL Cy Young Award voting in a six-year span from 2009-14.

-5. Joey Votto, Reds
+2. Joey Votto, Reds

 Debut: Sept.
 4, 2007

-6. Clayton Kershaw, Dodgers
+3. Clayton Kershaw, Dodgers

 Debut: May 25, 2008

 Kershaw began as the consensus top high school pitcher in America and debuted in the Majors with a curveball that quickly earned the nickname "Public Enemy No. 1" from legendary broadcaster Vin Scully.
 What followed was a résumé that made Kershaw the most decorated pitcher of his era: five NL ERA titles, three Cy Young Awards, a pitching Triple Crown in 2011 and the ‘14 NL MVP Award.
-Kershaw's career 2.43 ERA entering 2021 is the lowest of any starter in the Live Ball Era (aka the last 100 years).
+But the best part?
+After 13 years in a Dodgers uniform, Kershaw finally won that elusive World Series title in 2020.

-9. Stephen Strasburg, Nationals
+4. Stephen Strasburg, Nationals

 Debut: June 8, 2010